ShengHaoLo/ShengHaoLo/README.md

 - 👋 Hi, I’m @ShengHaoLo
 - 👀 I’m interested in Technological Implied Fine Arts
-- 🌱 I’m currently learning for a master degree
+- 🌱 I’m currently enrolling a master degree
-- 💞️ I’m looking to collaborate on a crush
+- 💞️ I’m living with my honey now
-- 📫 How to reach me mailto:luoshenghaw@bongboloo.com
+- 📫 [Reach me]<mailto:luoshenghaw@bongboloo.com>

 <!---
 ShengHaoLo/ShengHaoLo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.